 When we aren’t making the necessary effort to build the testimony of the Lord, we need to ask ourselves why.
 God used Haggai to remind the people to “Consider your ways.”
 Sometimes it may be because of our own laziness in not following the Lord faithfully.
 It is easy to get caught up in the routine of our own things and forget about the purpose of the Lord.

 When we are making a great deal of effort but still don’t see the result, we also need to ask ourselves why it is so.
 God not only asked Israelites to stir up the hearts and become diligent, He also asked people to rid of uncleanness among them and among the offers they bring.
 God loves His people.
 He never uses them as mere tool to accomplish something that is separated from His people.

 In the end, it’s the people and the testimony of the people that He is establishing.
 God will not bless the work in our hands unless we are sanctified and set in a proper condition to receive the blessing.

 VII.
 “I am going to shake the heavens and the earth,” twice declared the Lord (Haggai 2:6, 2:21)

-We often think that God probably made such a declaration to encourage His people to continue the work of rebuilding the Temple.
-Although the word of God definitely had that effect, the purpose of God’s declaration of shaking the heavens and the earth isn’t about assisting the completion of the Temple, but is about the ultimate meaning of the Temple as a testimony.
+We often think that God probably made such a declaration just to encourage His people to continue the work of rebuilding the Temple.
+Although the word of God definitely encouraged the people, the purpose of God’s declaration of shaking the heavens and the earth isn’t just about assisting the completion of the Temple, but is more about the ultimate meaning of the Temple as a testimony.